Publish date:

 Moreover, KAM plays a critical role in converting potential deals into actual sales and improving the accuracy of sales forecasts.

-In practice, it's wise for businesses to tailor their key account management strategies based on the revenue contribution of each account.
-This means handling your top 20–30% of accounts differently than your mid-tier ones, which make up about 50–60%, and your lower 20–30%.
+In practice, businesses should tailor their key account management strategies based on each account's revenue contribution.
+This means handling the top 20–30% of accounts differently than the mid-tier ones, which make up about 50–60%, and the lower 20–30%.

 A rising trend in the industry is the proactive identification of "greenfield" key accounts - potential customers that haven't yet been acquired.
-By understanding their potential acquisition path and growth opportunities, companies can adopt a "land and expand" strategy.
-This method starts with securing a small initial deal to enter the account, followed by efforts to expand the relationship gradually.
+Companies can adopt a "land and expand" strategy by understanding their potential acquisition path and growth opportunities.
+This method starts with securing a minor initial deal to enter the account, followed by efforts to expand the relationship gradually.

 Over the last three years, the "land and expand" approach has become increasingly popular as a long-term strategy to maximize the value derived from key relationships.